-- 1. PS Employees who are injured while performing required duties shall: - a.
+- 12. Workers' Compensation wage benefits will also be eliminated if a PS employee refuses a light (modified) duty assignment that they are qualified for and have been released by a health care professional to perform. - C. Procedure. - 1.
+PS Employees who are injured while performing required duties shall: - a.
 Immediately notify their supervisor or person in charge if the supervisor is not available, even if medical treatment is not necessary. - b.
-Seek medical attention through a County designated facility or physician arranged to provide medical care.
-PS Employees will utilize these designated physicians for their initial visit unless the injury is severe (e.g. broken bone, excessive bleeding, unconsciousness, amputation, etc.) at which time 911 should be called. - c.
+Seek medical attention through a County designated physician arranged to provide medical care.
+PS Employees will utilize these designated physicians for their initial visit unless the injury is severe (e.g. broken bone, excessive bleeding, unconsciousness, amputation, etc.) at which time the nearest emergency facility should be utilized. - c.
 The PS employee must immediately present a physician "work status" report after each doctor visit to their Supervisor who shall notify the Risk and Emergency Management Department, until full duty work status is obtained.

-This statement must include any work restrictions or physical limitations necessary for the PS employee's well-being.

-- 2. The PS employee's department, supervisor or person in charge who is notified of an on-the-job injury shall: - a.
+This statement must include any work restrictions or physical limitations necessary for the PS employee's well-being. - 2.
+The PS employee's department, supervisor or person in charge who is notified of an on-the-job injury shall: - a.
 Notify the Risk and Emergency Management Department immediately and complete a Supervisor's Report of Industrial Injury (SRI) and forward it to the Risk and Emergency Management Department within twenty-four (24) hours and no later than seventy-two (72) hours after the accident.
 An SRI must be completed even if no medical treatment is needed. - b.
 Forward all physician "work status" reports and releases to the Risk and Emergency Management Department in a timely manner. - c.
-Cooperate with the Risk and Emergency Management Department in identifying light duty work assignments for employees who received an onthe-job injury in order to avoid a time-lost claim against the County/State of Arizona.
-The employee's original department will be responsible for any wages paid to this PS employee while working a light duty assignment in another department. - i.
+Cooperate with the Risk and Emergency Management Department in identifying light duty work assignments for employees who received an on-the-job injury in order to avoid a time-lost claim against the County/State of Arizona.
+The employee's original department will be responsible for any wages paid to this PS employee while working a light duty assignment in another department.

+- i.
 The light duty assignment will be established using a Temp Modified Work Agreement form. - ii.
-The PS employee's pay and classification status will remain the same while on a light duty assignment regardless of the actual duties being performed. - C. Failure of the PS employee to comply in good faith with all of the aforesaid provisions may exclude the PS employee from coverage under the PSSB Plan.
+The PS employee's pay and classification status will remain the same while on a light duty assignment regardless of the actual duties being performed. - D. Failure of the PS employee to comply in good faith with all of the aforesaid provisions may exclude the PS employee from coverage under the PSSB Plan.